-I am an empathic, caring Accredited Counsellor who practises an Integrative model of Relational Counselling.
+I am an empathic, caring Accredited Counsellor and Supervisor who practises an Integrative model of Relational Counselling.
 I use Cognitive Behavioural Therapy alongside a Person-centred approach and Psychodynamic work.
 This is with people who have a variety of issues such as depression, anxiety, panic attacks, abuse, work with anger, relationships difficulties, OCD, food disorders, bereavement/loss, feeling suicidal and alone.
 I use short term or open ended therapy tailored to your needs.
 My emphasis is very much on creating a relaxed, supportive and non-judgemental environment and I try to tailor my therapeutic style to fit your individual needs.
 I always keep what you want at the heart of the work.
 You will be accepted in a confidential setting where you can explore your feelings safely.
 We will work together at your pace and establish what is important for you.
 The focus of this therapy links your past experiences with your present situation, the possible impact on the future and looks at your own meaning and understanding.
 This helps you to understand yourself more effectively and to take greater control of your life.
 It is often found that experiencing ourselves in this way helps us to understand and accept ourselves and others better.
 It may lead to changes in how you see yourself, your situation and others.
 Whatever the issue, there will be a way to talk about it in counselling.
 It provides an open, safe space where difficult situations and memories can be managed, held and worked through.

-I enjoy cycling, walking and social activities such as dancing and singing.
+I enjoy cycling, walking and activities such as dancing and singing.
 I feel healthy wellbeing is very important for our mental health.
 I practise Mindfulness and am happy to explore relaxation and guided visualisation techniques with clients.
 I feel the ability to relax is very important in helping every day stresses.

 I receive regular clinical supervision to ensure that I am working both ethically and in my client's best interests.

 "It was easy talking to Jo.
 Opening up and being honest with myself was quite hard in the beginning.
 A trust bond was established, which helped my healing process.
-This has helped restore my confidence and self-esteem"
+This has helped restore my confidence and self-esteem".

-"I feel I have a future now, instead of spending the rest of my life regretting the past"
+"I feel I have a future now, instead of spending the rest of my life regretting the past".

 "Most helpful was - gaining tools to effectively continue my positive development outside of my sessions and put into practice the techniques learned.
-Most essential was finding a safe environment in which to express my feelings and emotions in a contained space"
+Most essential was finding a safe environment in which to express my feelings and emotions in a contained space".

 "I am so glad I continued and persevered through some very challenging times.
-Seeing Jo was my light along the way"
+Seeing Jo was my light along the way".

 "Meditation and Mindfulness helped me relax and feel calmer.
 Talking about previous problems helped them to diminish".